microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 ## API Enhancements

-The v1 library attempted to mimic the pattern of `XmlTextReader` and `JsonTextReader` for the purpose of loading OpenAPI documents from strings, streams and textReaders.
+The v1 library attempted to mimic the pattern of `XmlTextReader` and `JsonTextReader` for the purpose of loading OpenAPI documents from strings, streams and text readers.

 ```csharp
     var reader = new OpenApiStringReader();